John Spilman: Jewels for King James and Anna of Denmark

 On 12 January 1604 Spilman and Herrick were asked to assess and make an inventory of jewels that had belonged to Queen Elizabeth.
 James had already given many pieces to the queen, Princess Elizabeth, and Arbella Stuart and others.
 The remaining jewels had been transferred from the keeping of Mary Radcliffe, former gentlewoman to Queen Elizabeth, to the Countess of Suffolk.
-Other pieces of Elizabeth's jewelley were delivered by Thomas Knyvet.
+Other pieces of Elizabeth's jewellery were delivered by Thomas Knyvet.
 He had kept them at Westminster Palace on the instructions of Queen Elizabeth, and James and his courtiers sent some to Spilman and Herrick for valuation, with an ivory coffer, and a "great rich glass set with diamonds rubies emeralds and pearls, made in the form of a woman upon a pillar or case holding a clock with diverse motions" worth £2,739 brought from the Tower of London.

 On 4 January 1605 Spilman requested payment for a chain of pearls and six diamond rings delivered to George Home, now Lord Berwick, as keeper of the royal wardrobe, a tablet or locket of gold set with diamonds given by the Lord Chancellor to Anna of Denmark to send to Denmark worth £700, a jewel like a fleur de lys for a French woman, three dozen buttons each set with five diamonds for Anna of Denmark, with three dozen set with four diamonds and a ruby, and three dozen large buttons of "Spanish work" each with four rubies and a diamond.

+In the same month, Spilman and two other goldsmiths loaned jewels for the costumes The Masque of Blackness.
+The borrowed jewels were valued at £10,000, and Anne of Denmark's chamberlain, Robert Sidney, became liable for £40 for two lost diamonds.

 John Spilman was knighted by James I in 1605, probably in relation to his work as court goldsmith and jeweller rather than his paper-making exploits.
 At the same time, he was also granted the Manor of Bexley, which he subsequently sold to William Camden.
 In 1605 he supplied a number of "gold tablets", cases for miniature portraits of the King and Queen, set with rubies and diamonds.
 In May 1605 he supplied a tablet locket with two pictures to the Earl of Hertford for his embassy.